-Auto-Complete has always given me a slight worry over the years but I have still used it to complete those tedious forms when purchasing goods online as I am sure many people have.
+Auto-Complete has always given me a slight worry over the years, but I have still used it to complete those tedious forms when purchasing goods online, as I am sure many people have.
+The convenience of having your browser fill in frequently used information like names, addresses, and email addresses can save a lot of time.
+However, this convenience comes with its own set of risks.

-But confirming this worry Jeremiah Grossman of White Hat Security has explained to The Register that users who allow their browsers to auto-complete frequently used form fields, such as names or email addresses, may become an easy target for data thieves.
+But confirming this worry, Jeremiah Grossman of White Hat Security has explained to The Register that users who allow their browsers to auto-complete frequently used form fields, such as names or email addresses, may become an easy target for data thieves.
+This revelation has raised significant concerns about the security of auto-complete features in web browsers.

-To collect the data a simple website can be constructed with a form with various input fields with typical labels: name, email address or credit card number.
+To collect the data, a simple website can be constructed with a form containing various input fields with typical labels: name, email address, or credit card number.
+These fields are designed to look legitimate, making it difficult for users to detect any malicious intent.

 A script is then created which tries out all possible first letters in these fields.
-This triggers the auto-complete feature which kicks in once the first character has been entered.
+This triggers the auto-complete feature, which kicks in once the first character has been entered.
 If the browser auto-completes the letter to make a word, the script processes the entered value.
-All taking place invisibly behind the scenes of the site form.
+All of this takes place invisibly behind the scenes of the site form, making it nearly impossible for the user to notice that their data is being harvested.

-Currently the process effects a number of browsers including via JavaScript in Safari 4 and 5 and a similar method can be used in versions 6 and 7 of Microsoft Internet Explorer.
+Currently, the process affects a number of browsers, including Safari 4 and 5 via JavaScript.
+A similar method can be used in versions 6 and 7 of Microsoft Internet Explorer.
+This means that a significant number of users are potentially at risk, especially those who have not updated their browsers to the latest versions.

 Via Heise Security